 The practice had procedures in place to investigate, respond to, and learn from significant events and complaints.
-Staff were aware of the reporting procedures and were encouraged to bring safety issues to the attention of the dentists.
-We reviewed two complaints.
+Staff were aware of the reporting procedures and were encouraged to bring safety issues to the attention of the practice manager.
+We reviewed three complaints.
 These were well documented and dealt with appropriately.
 The practice did not have any significant events recorded in the past 12 months.